 If you’re cutting a lot of metal, a jigsaw isn’t the most efficient option.
 You might instead want to consider a power tool like an angle grinder or a circular saw.

-A jigsaw can cut through metal, so if you already have one of these tools, you should certainly consider it as an option.
+A jigsaw can cut through metal, so if you already have a jigsaw in the workshop, you should certainly consider it as an option.

 A jigsaw will easily cut through thin sheet metal and pipework, including thicker pieces of metal, provided you use a powerful enough jigsaw with the right blades.
 The more powerful your jigsaw is, the more capable it will be of cutting through thicker metal.

-However, it should be kept in mind that a jigsaw is not designed to cut through thick pieces of metal, in that case, and a different tool should be used instead.
+However, you should keep in mind that a jigsaw is not designed to cut through thick pieces of metal, in that case, a different tool should be used instead.
 Make sure you are using the appropriate blades for the task.
-Different materials require a different blades and their correct use will determine the quality of the result.
+Different materials require different blades and their correct use will determine the quality of the result.
+Ultimately the cut depends on 2 things – the quality of the jigsaw and the blade used.